David-Lor/RDR2-SimpleGangWar/README.md

 ## Known bugs

 - Peds will not fight when spawnpoints are too far away, or in a slope.
+- If using Ped Damage Overhaul, peds might run away when damaged.
+Also peds injured on the ground will drop weapons infinitely if custom weapons are set for its team.

 ## TODO